ansost/NoClu/README.md

 #### Plotting

-The thesescripts are **optional** scripts and notebooks that can be used to reproduce the plots in the report.
-They are optional to run the clustering and evaluation.
+These are **optional** scripts and notebooks that can be used to reproduce the plots in the report.
+They are not needed to run the clustering and evaluation.

 Run the following script to plot the results of the clustering and evaluation as a bar and line plot.
 The absolute value of the cost is displayed on the y-axis, while the number of clusters (for k-means) or the epsilon value (for DBSCAN) is displayed on the x-axis.
 The script output is saved in the 'figures/' folder.